 Students starting their residency in January should complete the Spring housing survey.
 The Spring housing survey is generally available November through January.

-Indicating your preference on the application does not guarantee that we will be able to meet all of your requests.
-We will do our best to house you according to your preferences but all preferences are subject to availability.
+If you miss the timeframe noted below to select your room and roommate(s), we will do our best to house you according to your preferences, but all preferences are subject to availability.

 Step 1: SUNY Cobleskill Email Account